 - Ensures that SEC has a visible presence on campus through social media (twitter and Facebook) and promotional products (stickers, buttons, etc.).

-- Is elected in the advent of formation of a subcommittee or auxillary group of the Student Environment Centre, lasting a minimum of one (1) full academic semester.
-A sub-committee coordinator may be elected by one of the following methods:
+- Is elected in the advent of formation of a sub-committee or auxiliary group of the Student Environment Centre, lasting a minimum of one (1) full academic semester.
+A Sub-Committee Coordinator may be elected by one of the following methods:

 Election during an Annual General Meeting or By-Election